-Most indicators (such as moving averages or Bollinger Bands(R)) are typically calculated over all the candles on your chart.
-But some indicators (such as those with cumulative nature, like Volume Weighted Average Price) can make sense if they begin from particular candle.
+Most indicators, such as moving averages or Bollinger Bands®, are typically calculated using all of the candles on a chart.
+That said, some indicators, such as those with cumulative nature, like Volume Weighted Average Price, make more sense if they begin from particular candle.

 - Anchored VWAP

 - Volume By Price.

 TrendSpider cannot replace your expertise with our algorithms, but it can automate some grunt work for you.